Giulio2002/Ethereum-Taxable-Token/README.md

    * A send 10 token to B
    * C has set the percentage to 10%
    * B receive 9 token, the the one that miss is burned
-   * C(the owner) can mint while the initial supply is not reached
+   * C(the owner) can mint while the maximum supply is not reached
-   * the owner can't mint more than the initial supply
+   * the owner can't mint more than the maximum supply